School of Humanities and Social Sciences

 Subject Areas: English Literature, Creative Writing, Languages and Environment

-She began her career with an Early Career Fellowship at Warwick, where she founded the IAS and EPSRC-funded Environmental Studies Research Network, in collaboration with colleagues from Chemistry and Law.
+Yvonne Reddick began her career with an Early Career Fellowship at the University of Warwick.
+There, she founded an interdisciplinary, international Environmental Studies Research Network with funding from the Engineering and Physical Sciences Research Council.

 ' “Icthyologue”: Freshwater Biology in the Poetry of Ted Hughes’.
 Interdisciplinary Studies in Literature and Environment (Oxford Journals) 22.2 (Spring 2015) 264-283.

-Literary criticism, archival research, science and culture, impact (exhibitions and public engagement), graduate and undergraduate research supervision
+Literary criticism, archival research, poetry publications, impact (exhibitions and public engagement), graduate and undergraduate research supervision.

 Founder member of UCLan’s Institute for Black Atlantic Research Ibar UCLan